-Garrett Richie is a general assignment reporter for The Grand Forks Herald and also covers East Grand Forks, Minn.
+Garrett Richie is a general assignment reporter and digital writer for The Grand Forks Herald.
 Richie is a 2014 graduate of the Missouri School of Journalism and is formerly of The Ludington Daily News in Ludington, Mich.
 Have a good story idea?
 Contact Richie by either phone or email, both of which are listed below.
 If you would like to comment on a story, send a letter to the editor with Richie's name and phone number.
 Generally, letters should be no longer than 250 words, and all letters are subject to editing.
 Email to email@example.com or mail to The Grand Forks Herald.

 - Member for